-The application forms are in Word format.
+The application forms are in Word and pdf format.
+The applicant may use either format at their convenience.

 All forms must be typed.
 Handwritten forms are no longer accepted unless there are exceptional circumstances.

 2. Can I change the application form?